trooms/portfolio/content/projects/argus/index.md

 Despite being a freshman at the time, I met a PhD candidate in Neuroscience at Stanford, a former SpaceX Telemetry Software Engineer, and a Biomedical Engineering new grad from Boston University while playing basketball; all of whom got on board the project.

-We didn't end up making any money and the project was eventually abandoned, but for a short time during covid we all got together and coded nonstop like we were in *The Social Network* (tldr; it was fun).

 ## Code

 As for the actual implementation, the core was to esentially feed in as much data about a specific stock as possible as a time series and attempt to correlate that data with the actual time series data of a specific stock.